varshinivij/Olaf/backend/README.md

 - `/datastructures`: Classes containing data structures, including the Router implementation.
 - `/endpoints`: Modules containing all public-facing endpoints exposed to Firebase Functions.
 - `/models`: Classes modeling database entities.
-- `/pipers`: Classes representating pipes, to be used in the Router. `/pipes` is reserved by Firebase.
+- `/pipers`: Classes representing pipes, to be used in the Router. `/pipes` is reserved by Firebase.
 - `/routes`: Modules containing routes as functions, each using agents, returning responses as generators, and specifying destination.
 - `/services`: Classes containing utility methods, database calls, and API calls for endpoints.
 - `/utils`: Miscellaneous utility files.